sinjinablueshirt/wiki-game/README.md

-In this exercise, we will visualize some of the Interstate Highway System as a graph, where the nodes are cities, and two cities have an edge between them if they are connected by the same interstate highway.
+In this exercise, we will visualize some of the Interstate Highway System as a graph, where the nodes are cities, and two cities have an edge between them if they are connected by the same interstate highway (they do not need to be consecutive cities on the highway).
 The input file [interstate.txt](./resources/interstate.txt) has a list of interstate highways along with a list of some of the major cities that the interstate runs through.

 We'll be writing our code as the `load` and `visualize` commands in [interstate.ml](./src/interstate.ml).
 First, we'll need to read in the input file.
 If you